 – A worker is only a few inches from being injured by a machine that wasn’t adequately lubricated.

 – A worker near misses being injured by a machine that was not properly cleaned

 Don’t want to be caught in the middle of a safety accident as a result of near misses?
-FAT FINGER helps to prevent that from happening by capturing and standardizing knowledge, automating and scheduling work, and identifying key areas to improve.
+FAT FINGER helps prevent that by capturing and standardizing knowledge, automating and scheduling work, and identifying key areas to improve.

 2. Near miss due to human error.

 Human error is another common cause of near misses in the industrial sector.
-For example, an employee might fail to follow proper safety procedures or might not be aware of a potential hazard.
-In some cases, human error can also lead to more serious accidents, such as fires or chemical spills.
+For example, an employee might fail to follow proper safety procedures or be unaware of a potential hazard.
+Human error can sometimes lead to more severe accidents, such as fires or chemical spills.